 Education administrators are depended upon by an entire district and must work with people they respect and can count on to create an educational experience that is valuable on all levels.
 The intricacies actually involved in this type of leadership role cannot be wholly defined by a job description.
 In addition to the specific position and location called for, education administrator salaries are determined by level of experience and background of achievements.

 Each state has its own set of higher education requirements to receive credentials as an education administrator.
 The first necessary component is a degree and background experience as a teacher.
 In California, there must be a completion of an accredited Administrative Services Credential program, which includes coursework that meets the CalAPA requirements.
 This includes completing and favorably scoring in three cycles covering the following topics: Analyzing Data to Inform School Improvement and Promote Equity, Facilitating Communities of Practice, and Supporting Teacher Growth.

-Overall, though, each position requires dedication, consistent effort, and attention year-round to guide students and teachers as they learn and grow.
+Overall, though, each position requires educational leadership, dedication, consistent effort, and attention year-round to guide students and teachers as they learn and grow.

 The Importance of the Education Administrator Role

 Educators on all levels play a significant role in society.
 Their jobs aren’t solely limited to a teaching capacity in the classroom.
 They also may provide guidance for what students can expect in the real world and ways to help them achieve their goals.
 Education administrators are in place to allocate resources where needed, manage budgets, create opportunities for teachers and students, and serve as a daily motivator and leader for continuous school improvement and innovation.1

 Having a strong leader who empowers others through education, communication, and respect is vital as students go through their formative years.
 They are learning school subjects, but also how to become leaders themselves, practice good habits, and other life skills that will be necessary as adults.
 An education administration salary speaks to the job requirements and education for this type of role, but the importance of this type of position is invaluable.